Stilicho: Serving Honorius

-The First campaign against Alaric, 395 AD
+Balkans Campaign

 His first brush with such court politics came in 395.
 After the Battle of Frigidus the Goths, under their new king Alaric, were returning to their allotted lands in Lower Moesia when they decided to raid the countryside.
 By doing so Alaric effectively broke his treaty with Rome.
 Unfortunately for the Romans, the armies of the Eastern Empire were occupied with Hunnic incursions in Asia Minor and Syria.
 Rufinus, Praetorian Prefect of the East, attempted to negotiate with Alaric in person.
 Officials in Constantinople suspected Rufinus was in league with the Goths.
 Stilicho led the army, which had been victorious at the Frigidus and was still assembled in Italy, into the Balkans to confront the Goths, eventually surrounding them somewhere in Thessaly.
 According to Claudian, Stilicho was in a position to destroy them, but was ordered by Arcadius to return the Eastern Empire's forces and leave Illyricum.
 Stilicho resented the orders, for he was in a position to defeat Alaric's Goths, but he obeyed them anyway.
 When the Eastern Empire's forces arrived at Constantinople, Arcadius and Rufinus rode out to meet them.
 At this meeting Rufinus was murdered by the troops.
 Many historians suspect the involvement of Stilicho in the assassination/murder of Rufinus.

-The campaign in Gaul in 396 AD

 In 396 Stilicho campaigned against the Franks and other Germanic tribes in Gaul.
 He used the campaign to boost the morale of the western army – which had suffered three consecutive defeats in the civil wars against Theodosius – and to recruit Germanic auxiliaries to bolster its depleted ranks.

-The second campaign against Alaric, 397 AD

 The next year, in 397, Stilicho defeated Alaric's forces in Macedonia, but Alaric himself escaped into the surrounding mountains.
 Edward Gibbon, drawing on Zosimus, criticizes Stilicho for being overconfident in victory and indulging in luxury and women, allowing Alaric to escape.
 Contemporary scholarship disagrees, and finds a variety of possible explanations, including an order from Arcadius directing him to evacuate the Eastern Empire, the unreliability of his mostly barbarian troops, the revolt of Gildo in Africa or the possibility that he simply was never as close to Alaric as Claudian suggests.

-The revolt of Gildo, 398 AD
+Revolt in Africa

 Later that year, Gildo, the comes et magister utriusque militiae per Africam (the commander of all troops in Africa), revolted.
 He declared his intention to place the African provinces, the critical source of Rome's grain supply, under the control of the Eastern Empire.
 Stilicho sent Mascezel, the brother of Gildo, into Africa with an army, which quickly suppressed the rebellion.
 However, upon his return to Italy, Mascezel was drowned under questionable circumstances, perhaps on the orders of a jealous Stilicho.
-The year 400 also saw Stilicho accorded the highest honour within the Roman state by being appointed consul.
+The year 400 also saw Stilicho awarded the highest honour within the Roman state by being appointed consul.